 What are the actual odds of getting a Hole In One on a par 3 hole for an amateur?

 If you are an amateur golfer, the odds of making a hole in one on a par 3 hole are 12,500 to 1.
 For professional golfers, the odds drop significantly to 2,500 to 1.

 At National Hole-in-One, we provide insurance for hole in one contests.
 In other words, if you are holding a hole in one contest and giving away a car, vacation, or cash prize, we’ll take the majority of the risk, so you don’t have to!

-The odds are 12,500 to 1.
-For professional golfers, the odds drop to 2,500 to 1.
-Knowing this information allows us to figure out the chances of someone making a Hole In One during your tournament.
-If your event has 100 amateur participants and the golf course has four par 3 holes, the odds of a player making a hole in one are 1 in 32.
+Understanding the odds of making a hole in one is very important to what we do.
+This information allows us to figure out the chances of someone making a hole in one during your tournament.
+For example, if your event has 100 amateur participants and the golf course has four par 3 holes, the odds of a player making a hole in one are 1 in 32.
 The chance of a participant hitting an ace no longer seems impossible, does it?

 Either way, the odds and the event are what create true excitement.
 Imagine being there with a live audience- that is a memory that will last forever!

 Hole in One Insurance for your Hole in One Contest

 As you can see, a hole in one isn’t nearly as impossible as one may think.
 It is definitely not out of the realm of possibility.
 If you are considering holding a hole in contest at your next event, don’t go without hole in coverage.

 At National Hole-in-One, we take on the majority of the risk for a small fee, while you focus on making your event a success.
 Holding a hole in contest is the perfect way to attract event attendees and sponsors alike.
 It creates excitement and the friendly competition that everyone loves to participate in and watch.